 Lecture of Katja Praznik, Slovenian cultural researcher The recently published volume Art Work: Invisible Labour and the Legacy of Yugoslav Socialism (Toronto: University of Toronto Press, 2021) by Katja Praznik, a Slovenian cultural researcher at the University at Buffalo’s Arts Management Program, opens up a new perspective on the study of Eastern European art in the 1980s.
 Praznik argues …

 KEMKI Open Lectures III.
 The beauty queen election was intertwined with a cigarette advertising business involving Austrian and German companies, as well as unclear legal issues, nude photos of beauty queen candidates sold to Western European erotic magazines and a likewise disrobed sculpture of Csilla Molnár.
-In other words, in Hungary, the first “product” to be marketed with state backing in …
+In other words, in Hungary, the first “product” to be marketed with state backing in the …

-… revision in the light of the latest perspectives and knowledge.
+… scholarly revision in the light of the latest perspectives and knowledge.
 Péter György’s plenary lecture will be followed by 15 scholarly presentations.
 The presentations will cover a wide range of issues that shaped Hungarian art in the 1980s from the period’s avant-garde art to the system of state cultural institutions, including queer, political and postmodern movements.